Alert Source Discuss

 Ordering

 The ordering across types is ascending by type.
-This is to simplify the process of verifying that all requests which were committed to in requests_root were found in the block.
+This is to simplify the process of verifying that all requests which were committed to in requests_hash match.

 An alternative could be to order by when the request was generated within the block.
 Since it’s expected that many requests will be accumulated at the end of the block via system calls, this would be difficult to enforce.
 Therefore, ordering by type is the most straightforward ordering which ensures integrity.